ricmclaughlin/ricmclaughlin.github.com/_posts/2017-04-24-devops-pro-autoscaling.md

 Spot instances can be used in an ASG but include a bid price.
 ASG will balance across AZ using bid prices.
 Spot instances can't use the same launch config as on-demand instances because they include a bid price.

+## Scaling

 ## Scaling Plans

-At a minimium you are going to need at least 2 scaling plans.
+There are four types of scaling plans

-- Maintain current instance Levels - or Auto Scaling Self Healing is the use cases where a single server is needed, and needed all the time, the ability to create an ASG of one is useful.
+- Maintain current instance Levels - (Auto Scaling Self Healing) the use cases where a single server is needed, and needed all the time, the ability to create an ASG of one is useful.

 - Manual Scaling - manually change max, min and desired capacity

 - Scheduled Scaling - at a time, the scaling group will do something... cooldown periods are not supported; can't have more than one action happen at a specific time.

 - Dynamic Scaling - scale based changing demand using alarms and scaling policies.
+At a minimium you are going to need at least 2 scaling plans.

+###  Manual Scaling

+Simply put, this is when you change the max, min and desired capacity of the group using the CLI or console.

-## Dynamic Scaling Policies
+### Dynamic Scaling

 Scaling policies implement dynamic scaling.
 Alarms fire the scaling policies.
 Scaling adjustment types change the capacity of an Auto Scaling group using a `ScalingAdjustment`.
 There are three different adjustment types: